Article 50 Transparency Obligations: Your Complete August 2026 Compliance Checklist

 The bottom line

 Article 50 is the most achievable compliance win available right now.
-The work is well-defined, the implementation is straightforward, and the deadline is firm.
-While the high-risk Annex III deadline has moved to December 2027, transparency has not.
-Use the next 83 days to get this done.
+The work is well-defined, the implementation is straightforward, and the obligations are now in force.
+The high-risk Annex III deadline moved to December 2027, but transparency did not — it applied on August 2, 2026.
+If you have not done it yet, it is overdue.
 Start with the free classifier at getactready.com/classify to confirm exactly which obligations apply to your specific product.

 Get EU AI Act updates, enforcement news, and compliance guides delivered to your inbox.
 No spam — unsubscribe any time.